arjeeta31-dotcom/Biomechanics-Movement-Analyzer-with-Computer-Vision-Machine-Learning/README.md

-# Autonomous Biomechanical Movement Analytics Pipeline using Computer Vision & ML
+# Biomechanics Movement Analyzer with Computer Vision & Machine Learning

 An enterprise-grade Computer Vision and Machine Learning pipeline designed to automate human movement tracking, extract high-fidelity biomechanical kinematics, and classify movement quality.
 Powered by **MediaPipe** for frame-level pose landmark tracking, **OpenCV** for spatial stream isolation, and **Scikit-Learn** for deterministic hazard/pattern prediction, this system bridges the gap between raw video feeds and actionable human kinetics.